ddtberg/ProjectTwo/README.md

 	- **Time port scan occurred**: February 7th at 4:30
 	- **Number of packets sent**: 25,046
 	- **IP address that sent sent packets**: 192.168.1.90

-            Indicator of a port scan: The sudden influx of traffic indicates at 4:30 would indicate a port scan.
+	- **Indicator of a port scan**: The sudden influx of traffic indicates at 4:30 would indicate a port scan.
 -  **Finding the Request for the Hidden Directory**:
 	- **Time the request occurred**: February 7th between 4:40 and 4:45
 	- **Number of requests made**: 15,472
 	- **Files requested**: “connect_to_corp_server”
 	- **Files contained**:  Instructions how to connect to the WebDav on the server.

 - **Uncovering the Brute Force Attack**: